 Why the Mile?

 There are few opportunities to compete in the mile, as the 1500m / 1600m are typically the college and high school standards.
-Considering most American runners measure their daily runs and average race pace in terms of miles, we invite participants to challenge themselves in the ultimate test: how fast can you run the mile?
+Considering most American runners measure their daily runs and average race pace in terms of miles, our hope is participants will challenge themselves in the ultimate test: how fast can you run the mile?

-Tucked away among lush fir trees and lilacs, beloved by local runners since 1995 and fully reconstructed in 2017, we couldn’t imagine a more fitting setting than Duniway City Park Track for this classic distance event.
+Our traditional annual event takes place at Duniway Park in Portland, Oregon.
+Tucked away among lush fir trees and lilacs, beloved by local runners since 1995 and fully reconstructed in 2017, there couldn’t be a more fitting setting than Duniway Track for this classic distance event.

 Some fun facts about the park: